tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 6.0.0
 	Curvy Generator
 		[NEW] Variable Mix Shapes module: Interpolates between two shapes in a way that varies along the shape extrusion.
-This module is used in the example scene 27.
+This module is used in the example scene 27
 		[OPTIM] Modules that are out of the view are now culled [OPTIM] Optimized shapes interpolation
 		[CHANGE] Shape Extrusion module: The shape used in the extrusion can now vary along the extrusion.
 To do so, you should link as a shape input a module that provides a varying shape.
-This is the case of the Variable Mix Shapes module.
+This is the case of the Variable Mix Shapes module
 		[CHANGE] Made TRS modules larger to show more digits [CHANGE] Better error messages when something goes wrong with resources creation [FIXED] Mix Shapes module: Normals interpolation in not correctly computed